ibm-cloud-docs/containers/storage-cos-understand.md

 Follow these steps to create an {{site.data.keyword.cos_full_notm}} service instance.
 If you plan to use a local Cloud Object Storage server or a different s3 API endpoint, see the provider documentation to set up your Cloud Object Storage instance.

 1. Open the [{{site.data.keyword.cos_full_notm}} catalog page](https://cloud.ibm.com/objectstorage/create).
 2. Enter a name for your service instance, such as `cos-backup`, and select the same resource group that your cluster is in.
-To view the resource group of your cluster, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
+To view the resource group of your cluster, run `ibmcloud ks cluster get --cluster CLUSTER_NAME_OR_ID`.
 3. Review the [plan options](https://cloud.ibm.com/objectstorage/create){: external} for pricing information and select a plan.
 4. Click **Create**.
 The service details page opens.
 5. To continue to set up {{site.data.keyword.cos_short}} to use with your cluster, see [Creating service credentials](#service_credentials).